 Our Fortera mortgage family is here for you when you need us.
-Call us at 931.431.6800 or email us at firstname.lastname@example.org and start a conversation and homeownership in your future.
-We've got your back!
+Call us at 931.431.6800 or email us at email@example.com and start a conversation about how homeownership could be in your future.

 Sounds technical, but this just means we’re open to different forms of collateral to back your loan.
 Plus, we’ll always go the extra mile to find programs that can help get your foot in the door.
 Your own front door, that is.

 Our First-Time Homebuyers Programs are here to help you get started.
 Choose from fixed or adjustable interest rates, and unlock the possibility of a low down payment, or even no down payment at all.
 Feel free to start dreaming up move-in dates.